Susana465/camkii_thesis/30-methods.md

 	CaMKII(l!1,T286~0,cam!2).CaM(ca~4,camkii!2).CaMKII(r!1,cam!+) -> CaMKII(l!1,T286~P,cam!2).CaM(ca~4,camkii!2).CaMKII(r!1,cam!+) k_pCaM4
 # When CaMKII_CaM_P, can phosphorylate neighbouring subunit
   	CaMKII(l!1,T286~0,cam!2).CaM(ca~4,camkii!2).CaMKII(r!1,T286~P) -> CaMKII(l!1,T286~P,cam!2).CaM(ca~4,camkii!2).CaMKII(r!1,T286~P) k_pCaM4_P

+(Rostas and Skelding, 2023)_Initial enzyme activity of purified CaMKII requires the binding of both calcium and calmodulin.
+Following this, autophosphorylation of Thr286 in CaMKIIα occurs quickly and produces the following outcomes:_

+- A 1000-fold increase in the affinity for CaM_Ca4
+So when CaMKII_P binding of CaM_Ca4 is 1000 times more likely to bind (and stay bound) to CaMKII_P.
+This should mean that CaM_Ca4 dissociation rate from CaMKII_P should be quite slow.
+-> how do I model this?/is it already modelled in the reactions I have?
+Right now:
+CaM(ca~4,camkii) + CaMKII(cam,T306~0,active~1) <-> CaM(ca~4,camkii!1).CaMKII(cam!1,T306~0,active~1) kon_cam_ca4_camkii, koff_cam_ca4_camkii

+Which means that CaM can bind to CaMKII regardless of whether T286 is phosphorylated or not.

 Pharris et al., also do a detransition of different steps for dephosphorylation.
 In this model we have the requirement that cam be not bound to a camkii subunit but otherwise PP1 can act and dephosorylate directly (we don't have a step for binding of pp1, then dephosphorylation
 )